 5. Check the Forecast

 One of our favorite Disneyland rainy day tips is a splashing good time.
 If rain is expected later in the day, experience the attractions that might close during rain before the storm hits.
-Rides such as Alice in Wonderland, The Mad Tea Party, Dumbo the Flying Elephant and Gadget’s Go Coaster and Pirate’s Lair at Tom Sawyer Island are good choices to hit before the skies open up.
+Rides such as Alice in Wonderland, The Mad Tea Party, Dumbo the Flying Elephant, Autopia, Storybook Canal Boats, Gadget’s Go Coaster and Pirate’s Lair at Tom Sawyer Island are good choices to hit before the skies open up.
 Luigi’s Rollickin’ Roadsters, Goofy's Sky School, The Golden Zephyr and The Redwood Creek Challenge trail at California Adventure may also close in the rain.
 Other rides may close if is really coming down or there is lightning in the area.
 On the other side of that, if you're wet, get soaked!
 Enjoy the short waits for water attractions such as Splash Mountain at Disneyland and Grizzly River Run at California Adventure.

 6. Hit the Shops

 Spend some time souvenir shopping if it’s raining buckets.
 Perhaps a souvenir Disney umbrella, hat or light jacket is in order.

 There are several indoor dining locations.
 You might want to make indoor restaurant reservations through Disney Dining.
 Coffee shops and quick-service restaurants may fill up more quickly in hard rain, but you’ll have no stress if you plan some indoor meals.
 Splurge on the elegant Carthay Circle Restaurant, romantic Blue Bayou or fun Lamplight Lounge.
 Carnation Café has some indoor seating, as does the River Belle Terrace and Café Orleans.
 You can also hop over to one of the Downtown Disney options.
 We have more tips on dining here.